tytydraco/yessleep/out/I_Hate_Mimes.md

 …

-“…In case it wasn’t that clear, I’m going to kill you.
+…In case it wasn’t that clear, I’m going to kill you.
 WITH THIS BROOOOM!”

 And that’s it.
 That’s how I die.
 It’s also why I hate mimes.
 I survived *”Pantomimicus the Mime God”* only to die by a guy with a broom.